ankane/mainstreet/README.md

 The order should be the same as if you were to write the address out.

 For performance, the address is only verified if at least one of the fields changes.
-Set your own condition with: [master]
+Set your own condition with:

 ```ruby
 class User < ApplicationRecord